alexaandru/awsrotkey/README.md

 The credit for the original idea and implementation belongs to them.

-This tool **WILL REMOVE** all keys associated with your account (as determined from the profile) and replace them with a NEW key.
+This tool **WILL REMOVE** all keys associated with the given profile and replace them with a single, NEW key.
 No deactivation/no cluttering with old/unused keys.
 You've been warned.

 **DISCLAIMER: Use this tool at your own risk.** If you use the AWS key for things other than the aws cli (you use it for services/web apps/etc.) then this is probably not the tool you